cncf/tag-security/assessments/projects/cni/self-assessment.md

 * In general, pull requests are merged once one or two maintainers endorse it.

 ### Communication Channels

 * **Internal**
-  Team members communicate with each other through the [Weekly maintainers meeting using Jitsi](https://meet.jit.si/CNIMaintainersMeeting), [#cni channel on the CNCF slack](https://slack.cncf.io/), [cni-dev Google Group](https://groups.google.com/forum/#!forum/cni-dev), or [GitHub issues](https://github.com/containernetworking/cni/issues)
+  Team members communicate with each other through the [Weekly maintainers meeting using Jitsi](https://meet.jit.si/CNIMaintainersMeeting), [#cni and #cni-dev channel on the CNCF slack](https://slack.cncf.io/), [cni-dev Google Group](https://groups.google.com/forum/#!forum/cni-dev), or [GitHub issues](https://github.com/containernetworking/cni/issues)
 * **Inbound**
-  Users communicate with the team though the [#cni channel on the CNCF slack](https://slack.cncf.io/), [cni-dev Google Group](https://groups.google.com/forum/#!forum/cni-dev), or [GitHub issues](https://github.com/containernetworking/cni/issues).
+  Users communicate with the team though the [#cni and #cni-dev channel on the CNCF slack](https://slack.cncf.io/), [cni-dev Google Group](https://groups.google.com/forum/#!forum/cni-dev), or [GitHub issues](https://github.com/containernetworking/cni/issues).
 * **Outbound**
   Team members communicate with users through the [#cni channel on the CNCF slack](https://slack.cncf.io/), [cni-dev Google Group](https://groups.google.com/forum/#!forum/cni-dev).

 ### Ecosystem
 * CNI is a vendor-neutral specification so it can be used by any system that chooses to implement it.
 It is used by Kubernetes, Mesos, CloudFoundry, podman, CRI-O, and [more](https://www.cni.dev/docs/#who-is-using-cni).